mdmonsurali/Chatbot-Porter---Your-Personal-AI-Assistant/Porter Your Personal AI Voicebot/README.md

-# Porter - Your Personal AI Assistant
+# Porter - Your Personal AI VoiceBot

-Porter is a personalized AI assistant built using Streamlit and LangChain, designed to provide concise, helpful responses to user queries.
+Porter is a personalized AI VoiceBot built using Streamlit and LangChain.
+It is designed to provide concise, helpful responses to user queries.
 The application integrates Ollama's Llama models to deliver natural language processing capabilities, allowing users to engage in interactive conversations with a virtual assistant.

 ![Porter Assistant](./Pipline.png)

 ## Features

-- **Interactive Chat Interface**: Real-time chat interface built with Streamlit where users can ask questions and receive answers.
+- **Interactive VoiceBot Interface**: Real-time voice interface built with Streamlit where users can ask questions as audio and receive answers.
 - **Customizable AI Settings**: Users can select AI model versions (`llama3.1` or `llama3.2`), set the temperature for creative response variability, and limit the response token length via the sidebar.
 - **Persistent Memory**: User and assistant conversations are stored in a local JSON file using LangChain’s `FileChatMessageHistory`, allowing for persistent session history.
 - **Response Time Measurement**: Each response from Porter includes a time stamp indicating how long it took to generate the answer.